atomisthq/docs/docs/reference-docs/rug.md

 def mergeTemplates(templatesPath: String, outputPath: String,
 ```
 ### File
-File operations are not language specific.
-Replacement
+The file type is used for operations that are not language specific, such as regular expression replacement and changing the file path.

+LIST OPERATIONS

 ## Language-specific Types
 Rug ships with support for Java and JavaScript out of the box.